How can you be sure that you are getting the best value for your money?

 An educated patient is a happy patient.
 We recommend that our patients research implant dentistry thoroughly, and understand what to expect when you decide to start the process.
 We welcome questions and concerns and what you to feel in control during the process.

 How long will I have to wait before I have my new tooth?

 Many dental offices will tell you that after implant surgery, you should expect to wait at least 6 months before they can fit you with a crown.
 Think carefully: are you willing to be without the tooth or teeth in question for months?
 How will it affect your daily life?
-You will leave our office on the day of your surgery with a new tooth.
-Yes, you will need to have it replaced with a permanent tooth after your implant post has fully bonded to your bone.
-Thanks to the state-of-the-art surgical procedures employed by Dr. Said you can expect this to be 3-4 months, not 6-8.
-And you won't be toothless while you wait.
-The temporary crowns that Dr. Said creates are extremely high-quality acrylic crowns, matched to your own teeth, and comfortably fit to your bite.
+In most cases, we are able to fabricate a temporary restoration over the area, but there is a chance that you will leave "without a tooth" in the area of the implant.
+Please remember, this is just temporary.
+Thanks to the state-of-the-art surgical procedures performed by Dr. Said, you can expect healing time to be 3-4 months, not 6-8.

 How do I know that my procedure will be safe and pain-free?

 As with any surgery, there are dangers from possible infection, over or under-use of anesthesia.
 You can be sure that we have taken every possible precaution to make sure that your surgery here will be safe and successful.
 Most patients do not experience much discomfort after implant placement, but with any dental procedure, some pain or discomfort is to be expected.
 Dr. Said's surgery technique aims to minimize this.